SECTORS OF THE GLOBAL ECONOMY

 Entertainment and Tourism: The Asia-Pacific region has seen a strong rebound in tourism following the COVID-19 pandemic.
 According to the Pacific Asia Travel Association (PATA), international visitor arrivals reached 647.9 million in 2024, representing a 91.9% recovery compared to 2019 levels.
 Under a medium-growth scenario, arrivals are projected to grow to 813.7 million by 2027.
 This recovery has been driven by improved connectivity through expanded airline routes and infrastructure upgrades, simplified visa processes such as China’s visa-free transit expansion and Thailand’s “Six Countries, One Destination” initiative, and digital transformation trends like mobile payments and social media-driven travel, which are fueling outbound travel from India and Southeast Asia.
 China is expected to reclaim its position as the leading inbound destination by 2027, with Japan, Türkiye, and Hong Kong SAR among the fastest-growing markets.

-Europe: NATO remains a cornerstone of transatlantic security, originally formed in 1949 as a collective defense alliance against Soviet aggression.
+Europe has increasingly had to raise its defense spending, as the future of NATO, which remained the cornerstone of transatlantic security, originally formed in 1949 as a collective defense alliance against Soviet aggression, is increasingly in doubt.
 After the Cold War, NATO adapted to new missions, including counterterrorism and crisis management.
 Following the 9/11 attacks, NATO invoked Article 5 for the first time and deployed forces to Afghanistan.
 Today, NATO faces unprecedented challenges amid Russia’s full-scale invasion of Ukraine and growing global instability.
 At its 75th anniversary summit in Washington in July 2024, NATO welcomed Sweden as its newest member and reaffirmed its commitment to collective defense.
-Defense spending among the 32 allies surged by 18% in 2024, and NATO launched Steadfast Defender 24, its largest exercise in decades, to strengthen deterrence and readiness on its eastern flank.
-READ MORE
+NATO launched Steadfast Defender 24, its largest exercise in decades, to strengthen deterrence and readiness on its eastern flank.
+Defense spending among the 32 allies surged by 15.9% in 2025.
+Total NATO defense spending was $1.6 trillion in 2025.

 Healthcare/